opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 ---------------------------------------------
 Sets the shadow value

-.. ocv:function:: void BackgroundSubtractorMOG2::setShadowValue(int shadowValue)
+.. ocv:function:: void BackgroundSubtractorMOG2::setShadowValue(int value)

 BackgroundSubtractorMOG2::getShadowThreshold
 ---------------------------------------------
 Returns the shadow threshold

-.. ocv:function:: int BackgroundSubtractorMOG2::getShadowThreshold() const
+.. ocv:function:: double BackgroundSubtractorMOG2::getShadowThreshold() const

-A shadow is detected if the pixel is a darker version of the background.
+A shadow is detected if pixel is a darker version of the background.
 The shadow threshold (``Tau`` in the paper) is a threshold defining how much darker the shadow can be. ``Tau= 0.5`` means that if a pixel is more than twice darker then it is not shadow.
 See Prati, Mikic, Trivedi and Cucchiarra, *Detecting Moving Shadows...*, IEEE PAMI,2003.

 BackgroundSubtractorMOG2::setShadowThreshold
 ---------------------------------------------
 Sets the shadow threshold

-.. ocv:function:: void BackgroundSubtractorMOG2::setShadowThreshold(int shadowValue)
+.. ocv:function:: void BackgroundSubtractorMOG2::setShadowThreshold(double threshold)

 calcOpticalFlowSF